josephmjoy/robotics/java_robotutils/impnotes.md

 These are informal notes and TODO lists for the project.

 #TODO
+1. UDP Transport: Implement caching of RemoteNodes so we don't create a new one for each incoming message!
+In our expected use, we have very few of these.
 1. For roboRIO config file, under "logging": add "trace: [logname1, logname2, loname3]", and
   set these up during init - basically disable tracing on all logs except the list above.
 This is a pragmatic thing to do.
 For example RobotComm has tracing, but it should obviously not be enabled